-President Reagan’s stated belief that “Government is not the solution.
-Government is the problem.” has been a self-fulfilling prophecy.
+President Reagan started us down a dark road with his stated belief that “Government is not the solution.
+Government is the problem.”
+To the extent that has turned citizens against the government, it has been a self-fulfilling prophecy.
 We disagree with President Reagan.
 We believe that bad government is the problem.
 And that good government is the solution.

 We believe that good government is not only possible; it is necessary and extremely desirable.
 Informed and active citizenship by a majority of the citizens of a nation is the primary requirement for good government.